OpenRowingCommunity/csafe-fitness/README.md

 These lines have also been added to a shell script located in `scripts/coveragereport.sh`.

+## How it works
+If you want to learn more about how it works, check out the [API documentation](docs/API.md)

 ## Assumptions made about the spec

 This library assumes that, when a Csafe Frame is sent containing multiple commands, the responses to those commands will also be contained in a single frame.